SiarheiFedartsou/fastlane-plugin-versioning/README.md

 ## About versioning

 Extends fastlane versioning actions.
 Allows to set/get versions without using agvtool and do some other small tricks.
-Note that since version 0.2.6 all targets that you pass to actions like `increment_version_number_in_plist` or `get_info_plist_path` must be shared.
+Note that all schemes that you pass to actions like `increment_version_number_in_plist` or `get_info_plist_path` in `scheme` parameter must be shared.
-To make your target shared go to "Manage schemes" in Xcode and tich "Shared" checkbox near your scheme.
+To make your scheme shared go to "Manage schemes" in Xcode and tich "Shared" checkbox near your scheme.

 ## Actions